Close Menu

 Eglin Federal Credit Union auto loan ad with family and open road theme.

-The 96th Medical Group and the 413th Flight Test Squadron teamed up July 23 to carry the baby from Sacred Heart on the Emerald Coast to the University of Florida Shands Hospital.
-Severe thunderstorms and crew limitations left no civilian air transport available, and the Air Force Rescue Coordination Center turned to Eglin for help.
+The 96th Medical Group and the 413th Flight Test Squadron teamed up July 23 to transport the baby from Sacred Heart on the Emerald Coast to the University of Florida Shands Hospital.
+The infant, who had an arterial blood clot that threatened her limb, needed immediate care after severe thunderstorms and crew limitations left no civilian air transport available, according to the Air Force.
+The Air Force Rescue Coordination Center then turned to Eglin for help.

 Jared Schultz, a 96th MDG paramedic, joined a UH-1 Huey crew to Pensacola to pick up Renee Hamilton, a Sacred Heart registered nurse, the infant, and her mother.